-Risk Ownership Clear expectations should be set with respect to monitoring, reporting, and responding to current and emerging risk information across the institution, including from the lines of business and risk management to the Board and senior management.
-Mechanisms should be in place for the lines of business to share information on emerging and unexpected risks.
-Employees are held accountable for their actions and are aware of the consequences for not adhering to the desired risk management behavior.
-Escalation Process Escalation processes should be established and used with clear consequence for non-compliance with risk policies and escalation procedures.
+Risk Ownership management Mechanisms should be in place for the lines of business to share Escalation Process Escalation processes should be established and used with clear consequence for non-compliance with risk policies and escalation procedures.
 Employees should be aware of the process and believe that the environment is open to critical challenge and dissent.
 These mechanisms should be established for employees to raise concerns when they feel discomfort about products or practices.
 Whistleblowing should be proactively encouraged and supported by the Board and senior management.
-Enforcement Consequences should be clearly established, articulated, and applied for the business lines or individuals who engaged in excessive risk-taking relative to the risk appetite statement.
+Enforcement • Consequences should be clearly established, articulated, and applied for the business lines or individuals who engaged in excessive risk-taking relative to the risk appetite statement.
 Breaches in internal policies, procedures, and risk limits and non-adherence to internal codes of conduct should impact an individual's compensation and responsibilities or affect career progression, including termination.